Continuing Medical Education

 This 4½-day course includes more advanced information for medical practitioners.
 It is primarily for physicians, clinical nurse practitioners and physician assistants desiring an advanced level of information on the diagnosis and management of ionizing radiation injuries and illnesses.

-This 4½-day course is designed primarily for health physicists, medical Physicists, radiation safety oficers and others who have radiation dose assessment and/or radiological control responsibilities.
+This 4½-day course is designed primarily for health physicists, medical Physicists, radiation safety officers and others who have radiation dose assessment and/or radiological control responsibilities.

-This course provides 12.5 hours of information related to emergency medical response to toxic industrial chemicals, industrial materials and radioactive materials.
+This on-line course provides information related to emergency medical response to toxic industrial chemicals, industrial materials and radioactive materials.

 Customized Courses and Distance Learning